-'What is your opinion on using Dollar coins in the UK?
+‘What is your opinion on using Dollar coins in the UK?
 As a beginner to coin magic, I read that it may be more natural to use UK coins, but in terms of learning the sleights, the UK coins are small and troublesome.
-Just wondered what your feelings were?'
+Just wondered what are the best coins for coin magic?’

 Good and Bad UK Coins:

 5p and 1p : Very small but many of the 1p coins have steel content, so they work with magnets.
 These small coins are perfect for loading on people, more like markers and ‘chips’.
 For coin sleights, a larger coin is usually needed.